Victor Cousin: The absolute or infinite

 The attempt to render the laws of reason or thought impersonal by professing to find them in the sphere of spontaneous apperception, and above reflective necessity, is unsuccessful.
-Cause, substance, time, space, are given us as realized in a particular form.
+Cause, substance, time, space are given to us as realized in a particular form.
 In no single act of affirmation of cause or substance, much less in such a primitive act, do we affirm the universality of their application.
 There may be particular instances or cases of these laws, but we could never get the laws themselves in their universality, far less absolute impersonality.
 No amount of individual instances of the application of any of them by us would give it a true universality.
 The only sure test we have of their universality in our experience is the test of their reflective necessity.
-We thus after all fall back on reflection as our ground for their universal application; mere spontaneity of apprehension is futile; their universality is grounded in their necessity, not their necessity in their universality.
-How far and in what sense this ground of necessity renders them personal are of course questions still to be solved.
+We thus, after all, fall back on reflection as our ground for their universal application; mere spontaneity of apprehension is futile; their universality is grounded in their necessity, not their necessity in their universality.
+How far and in what sense this ground of necessity renders them personal are, of course, questions still to be solved.

 But if these three correlative facts are immediately given, it seems to be thought possible by Cousin to vindicate them in reflective consciousness.
 He seeks to trace the steps which the reason has spontaneously and consciously, but irreflectively, followed.
 And here the question arises—Can we vindicate in a reflective or mediate process this spontaneous apprehension of reality?

 The self

 The self is found to be a cause of force, free in its action, on the ground that we are obliged to relate the volition of consciousness to the self as its cause, and its ultimate cause.
 It is not clear from the analysis whether the self is immediately observed as an acting or originating cause, or whether reflection working on the principle of causality is compelled to infer its existence and character.
-If self is actually so given, we do not need the principle of causality to infer it; if it is not so given, causality could never give us either the notion or the fact of self as a cause or force, far less as an ultimate one.
+If the self is actually so given, we do not need the principle of causality to infer it; if it is not so given, causality could never give us either the notion or the fact of the self as a cause or force, far less as an ultimate one.
 All that it could do would be to warrant a cause of some sort, but not this or that reality as the cause.
 And further, the principle of causality, if fairly carried out, as universal and necessary, would not allow us to stop at personality or will as the ultimate cause of its effect—volition.
 Once applied to the facts at all, it would drive us beyond the first antecedent or term of antecedents of volition to a still further cause or ground—in fact, land us in an infinite regress of causes.